Palazzo Parking Valet, Self Parking , Map & Fees

 Can Palazzo guests park at the Venetian?

-Technically the Palazzo and the Venetian offer guests and visitors a separate parking area, but since the properties are connected and both offer complimentary self-parking, you could park at the Venetian if you were staying at the Palazzo and vice versa.
+Technically, the Palazzo and the Venetian offer guests and visitors a separate parking area, but since the properties are connected, you could park at the Venetian if you were staying at the Palazzo and vice versa.
 It would, however, be less convenient to do so.

 Key Takeaways

-• The Palazzo Hotel offers complimentary self-parking to guests and visitors
+- The Palazzo Hotel no longer offers complimentary self-parking for hotel guests or visitors.

-• EV charging stations are available in both valet and the parking garage
+- EV charging stations are available in both the valet and the parking garage.